guidance-for-vibe-coding-with-aws-mcp-servers

 mcp

-Enables AI assistants to interact with AWS DocumentDB databases by providing tools to connect to, query, and manage DocumentDB resources safely and efficiently through the Model Context Protocol (MCP).
+Enables AI assistants to interact with AWS DocumentDB databases, providing tools for connection management, database/collection operations, document querying, aggregation pipelines, query planning, and schema analysis.
+It acts as a bridge for safe and efficient database operations through the Model Context Protocol (MCP).

 sample-agentic-ai-demos